Daniel-Keenan-QUB/entropy-project/README.md

 ### How to Run

-Obtain the application JAR file by doing one of the following:

-* Running `./gradlew shadow` in the project root to build the JAR file, which will be created at `build/libs/entropy-project-1.0-SNAPSHOT-all.jar`
+Run `./gradlew shadow` in the project root to build the JAR file, which will be created at `build/libs/entropy-project-1.0-SNAPSHOT-all.jar`

 Run the application from the project root using a command such as: